sodrooome/maritest/docs/index.rst

       request.assert_is_content_type(message=None)
       request.assert_response_time(duration=300)

-Afterwards, wrap up that configuration and just run that file and it will automatically, the assertion testing process will execute without us **needs to define the actual result or also set the expected result**.
+Afterwards, wrap up that configuration and just run that file and it will automatically, the assertion testing process will execute without us needs to define the actual result or also set the expected result.
 If any of the assertion methods above it's fail, it will raise an error message.

 For more detailed information of using **Maritest** please refer to the general usage.